Logo

 Stone Cold Steve Austin has credited Heyman as the man who taught him how to cut a promo.

-Stone Cold Steve Austin joined the WWF in late-1995 after Diesel and Jim Ross helped convince WWF's owner Vince McMahon to hire him.
+Stone Cold Steve Austin joined the WWF at the end of 1995 after Diesel and Jim Ross helped convince WWF's owner Vince McMahon to hire him.

-Stone Cold Steve Austin wrestled his first match for the WWF on December 18,1995, which was broadcast on the January 8,1996 episode of Raw.
+Stone Cold Steve Austin debuted in WWF on December 18,1995, which was broadcast on the January 8,1996, episode of Raw.

 Stone Cold Steve Austin's debut saw him awarded the Million Dollar Championship by his manager, Ted DiBiase.